By Jeffrey Blumenfeld, JVS Chicago Career & Employment Director

 Lastly, make sure you surround yourself with as many good and positive supports as possible.
 Try not to focus on the negative nature of your situation, it’s perfectly fine to experience feelings of loss, anger and sadness (seeking professional help can also be a great support) but allowing or dwelling on negative thoughts can have a lasting effect on your job search.
 Use exercise, meditation; or seek spiritual or religious resources to maintain your emotional balance.
 A great way to deal with your situation is to volunteer during the holiday season.
 Find something that is meaningful to you; it may help put your challenges into perspective and energize your job search.

-For more information about JVS Chicago’s Outplacement Services, contact 847.745.5482, Program Engagement Lead at
+For more information about JVS Career & Employment's Outplacement Services, contact 847.745.5482, Program Engagement Lead at